choi-phd/TestDesign/cran-comments.md

 NOTE is being raised from 'gurobi' not being available from CRAN.
 This cannot be fixed while making 'gurobi' available to 'TestDesign'.
 We tried not declaring 'gurobi' in `suggests:` which produces a WARNING, escalating the severity of the message.
 Other means of making 'gurobi' available seems to be against CRAN policy.

-Information on obtaining 'gurobi' is described in `DESCRIPTON`.
+Information on obtaining 'gurobi' is described in `DESCRIPTION`.

 ## Downstream dependencies

-There are no downstream dependencies of the previous version of 'TestDesign' v1.0.0.
+There are no downstream dependencies of the previous version of 'TestDesign' v1.0.1.